 CT-R can be used in either individual or group-based settings and is especially useful in the treatment milieu.
-CT-R has been successfully implemented in Pennsylvania, New Jersey, New York, Georgia, Massachusetts, Montana, Delaware, Virginia, and Vermont in a broad range of settings:
+CT-R has been successfully implemented in Pennsylvania, New Jersey, New York, Georgia, Massachusetts, Montana, Delaware, Virginia, Vermont, and California in a broad range of settings:

 - Community Teams

 - Assertive Community Treatment Teams (fidelity and non-fidelity)

 - Coordinated Specialty Care Teams

 - Mobile Crisis Teams